 Also, you probably don't need to worry that you sent your recent payment to the old servicer.
 After a servicing transfer, you get a limited amount of time during which you may send your mortgage payments to the old servicer rather than the new servicer, even though the new servicer is the proper recipient.
 The old servicer then has to forward the payment to the new servicer or send it back to you.

 After you take out a mortgage loan, the lender might sell the loan or the right to service the loan (separate from ownership of the loan) to a different party, which will then service the loan.
 The new servicer might then hire a vendor, called a "subservicer," to take on the servicing duties, rather than servicing the loan itself.

-If a servicing transfer occurs, you'll get one or two notices letting you know that the servicer for your loan has changed and that you'll need to send your payments to the new servicer.
-(The purpose of the notices is to give you adequate warning before you have to start sending mortgage payments to a new servicer rather than the old one.)
+If a servicing transfer happens, you'll get one or, possibly, two notices.
+These notices will let you know that the servicer has changed and that you must send your payments to the new servicer.
+The reason for the notices is to give you sufficient warning before you need to start sending the payments to a new servicer instead of the old one.

 The notice(s) of servicing transfer must, by law, contain the following information:

 Under federal law, you can still send your mortgage payments to the old servicer, rather than the new servicer, for 60 days starting on the servicing transfer date.
 If you send your payment to the old servicer during this time, the new servicer can't assess a late fee and can't report your payment as late to the credit reporting bureaus—so long as the old servicer gets the payment on or before the payment due date, including any grace period.
 (12 C.F.R. § 1024.33).

 The old servicer is then supposed to send the payment on to the new servicer or return the payment to you.
 Sometimes though, a payment sent to the old servicer might get lost in the transfer and, as a result, the new servicer might not credit the payment to your account.
 If the payment you sent to the old servicer isn't credited to your account, call your new servicer.